vividskiess/aor/README.md

 ## Running the project
-To run the project locally you must run two different instances of the command terminal (bash, powershell ect)
+To run the project locally you must run two different instances of the command terminal (bash, powershell ect) You must ensure that .conda enviroment is activated before running the backend.

 ### Front-end:
 ```bash